yoichiro/generator-action/README.md

 You can generate a project with a fulfillment code deployed to Google AppEngine.
 In this case, Java language is applied.

 Actually, the generated code depends on the [Actions on Google Client Library for Java](https://github.com/actions-on-google/actions-on-google-java).
 And, JAva Servlet class is created to handle requests.
 Also, Gradle build file is generated as the build system.

 If Actions SDK is selected, `action.json` Action Package file is generated.
 It can be used to register actions with `gactions` command.

+### Azure Functions

+You can generate a project with a fulfillment code deployed to Azure Functions.
+Currently, you can choose JavaScript only as source code language.

+If Actions SDK or Dialogflow is selected as Action Type, the generated code depends on the [Actions on Google Client Library for NodeJS](https://github.com/actions-on-google/actions-on-google-nodejs).
+A different code is generated dependning on your selection from Actions SDK or Dialogflow.

+If Actions SDK is selected, `action.json` Action Package file is generated.
+It can be used to register actions with `gactions` command.